jonnyjackson26/bom-editions/README.md

 on edge when scrolling up at the top of the page on a chapter page the topbar scrolls down which looks bad.

 on mobile if the sidebar is open and its at the bottom and i scroll down on it, it closes the sidebar.

+there's too little space between the last character of the longest verse and the end of the <pre> block in the simultaneous page.

+4 vulnerabilities (3 high, 1 critical)